Synonym(s)

 Differential diagnosisThis section has been translated automatically.

 Ascher syndrome (rare): After the age of 5, repeated occurrence of painless swelling of the upper eyelid and upper lip, blepharochalasis due to prolapsed orbital fat and lacrimal gland tissue.
 Double lip; usually the upper lip is affected, rarely the lower lip.
-The combination of symptoms consolidates the diagnosis.
+The combination of symptoms confirms the diagnosis.

 Gleich syndrome (rare): severe angioedema, urticaria, high peripheral (primary) eosinophilia (up to > 50,000/ul).

-Erysipelas: painfulness, fever, leukocytosis , painful lymphadenopathy.
+Erysipelas: painfulness, fever, leukocytosis, painful lymphadenopathy

-Zoster: segmental arrangement; vesicles, painfulness.
+Zoster: segmental arrangement; vesicles, severe localized pain

-Melkersson-Rosenthal syndrome (persistent swelling, rough consistency, possibly facial nerve palsy).
+Melkersson-Rosenthal syndrome (persistent swelling, rough consistency, possibly facial nerve palsy)

 TherapyThis section has been translated automatically.